Why you need Monday.com Alternatives

 In 2010 daPulse, created by Wix.com, joined the vast array of project management tools on the market, and in 2017, daPulse went through a transformation to become Monday.com.
 Comparing Monday.com alternatives can help you identify whether it’s the right tool for your team.

 Monday.com has become one of the leading collaboration and communication apps on the market.
-But, when it comes to project management, it’s still a lightweight.
+But, when it comes to project management, it’s still lightweight in its feature set and how much it can handle with more complex projects.
 As your workload grows, it may not be able to keep up, since the software lacks the substance and advanced features of many other project tools.

 - The lower initial price point makes it easy for small teams to start using some basic project management features that can help them be productive.

 - Monday.com is designed to be very user-friendly.

 - Some even report that it’s “fun” to play around with the drag and drop functionality.